Sri Lanka protesters to end occupation of official buildings￼ - Realnews Magazine

 “The resignation letter has been prepared,” the source told AFP.
 “No sooner he gives the green light, the Speaker will issue it.”

-Diplomatic sources said Rajapaksa’s attempts to secure a visa to the United States had been turned down because he had renounced his US citizenship in 2019 before running for president.
+Diplomatic sources said Rajapaksa’s attempts to secure a visa to the United States had been turned down because he had renounced his US citizensh